sudo-justinwilson/three-tier-web-app/README.md

 ## Getting Started

-This builds a three-tier web application.
-It contai This builds
+This builds the infrastructure for a three-tier web application in AWS.

 The following components are built:

 * A VPC with a public subnet and 2 private subnets.